gkellogg/gkellogg.github.io/_posts/2011-05-07-cme-and-the-semantic-web.md

     </h4>

     <p>
-      @mhepp couldn&#8217;t agree more.
+      @mhepp couldn't agree more.
 Note my own RDF-RDFa serializer: <a href="http://rdf.greggkellogg.net/distiller" rel="nofollow">http://rdf.greggkellogg.net/distiller</a>.
 Anything beyond insertion of pre-formatted snippets requires algorithmic HTML+RDFa serialization.
 Thus the importance of being able to act on such markup using CSS and/or jQuery.
-As long as HTML is hand-crafted, the use of markup such as RDFa will have limited impact; it&#8217;s just too difficult to get it right.
+As long as HTML is hand-crafted, the use of markup such as RDFa will have limited impact; It's just too difficult to get it right.
     </p>

     <hr />